eurunuela/eurunuela/README.md

 - 👯 I’m looking to collaborate on [aroma](https://github.com/ME-ICA/aroma).

 - 💬 Ask me about **inverse problems, tensor decomposition, multi-echo fMRI or just about anything.
-I am always looking to learn new things!**
+I'm always looking to learn new things!**

 - 📫 How to reach me: **e.urunuela@bcbl.eu or DM on Twitter**.

-- ⚡ Fun fact: **I am a big fan of photography and alt rock music.
+- ⚡ Fun fact: **I'm a big fan of photography and alt rock music.
 I enjoy the occasional sunset photo and playing the guitar or the bass.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">